ken2190/freqstart/README.md

 Freqstart simplifies the usage of freqtrade with NostalgiaForInfinity strategies.
 Just copy your commands into a text file and freqstart will take care of the rest.
 Freqstart will start your bots in separate TMUX sessions and will try to restart them after a system reboot.
+You could start a hundred bots with different strategies and versions in one click.

 [![Freqstart Screen Shot][product-screenshot]]